Cybersecurity Measures Every Project Manager Should Know About

 Every one of your business accounts must have unique passwords that are updated once in a while.
 The ideal password would be over 15 characters, randomly generated.
 Of course, it would be nearly impossible to remember all of your passwords, so you can use a password manager tool that’ll create and store unique passwords for you.

-Remember that some of the services or products come with default passwords that you shouldn’t be using for long.
+Remember that some business services and products come with default passwords that you shouldn’t be using for long.
 Change them and create a unique password for each one.
-However, when you ask for passwords to grant access to a system, do not enforce regular password
+However, when you ask for passwords to grant access to a system, do not enforce regular password.

 Every one of your business accounts must have unique passwords that are updated once in a while.
 The ideal password would be over 15 characters, randomly generated.
 Of course, it would be nearly impossible to remember all of your passwords, so you can use a password manager tool that’ll create and store unique passwords for you.